Apply to Face Blog

 • If the tops start to catch then cover with loose silver foil.

-• Make the icing by simply mixing the icing sugar and milk very well together.
-I use a little mini whisk.
+• Make the icing by simply mixing the icing sugar cream cheese and butter very well together.

-• You can make the icing thicker by adding more icing sugar or thinner with more milk to suit how you like it.
+• You can make the icing thicker by adding more icing sugar.
+It should spread like soft butter.

 • You could add flavourings such as vanilla or caramel to the icing however I would rather chew my foot off.